miguelsolorio/min-theme/README.md

 ## Introduction

-Min is a minimalist theme that comes in dark and light.
+Min is a minimal theme for VS Code that comes in dark and light.